Call Me the Breeze: Music video

-On June 6, 2014, Clapton's management published the official lyric video with licence to Warner Bros.
-Records on his YouTube channel, before the album's release.
-Twenty days later the official music video was released and was directed by Joseph Toman.
+On June 6, 2014, Clapton's management published the official video on his YouTube channel before the album's release.
+Twenty days later the official music video was released, directed by Joseph Toman.
 It features original photographic and videographic material of both Cale, and Clapton with Cale.
 The video opens with Clapton, hitchhiking with his guitar case in a rural location, holding a sign for Escondido, mimicking the cover art of the duo's album, The Road to Escondido.
 He is picked up by a car.
 The car footage is interspersed with Clapton who is seen singing and playing the song on a guitar given to him by Cale in 2006.
-The video shows Cale enjoying the classic American lifestyle.
-While driving around, Clapton chats to the driver, portrayed by English actor and director Dexter Fletcher about Cale, explaining that he wants to visit Escondido because an "old mate used to live there".
+While driving around, Clapton chats to the driver, portrayed by English actor and director Dexter Fletcher, about Cale, explaining that he wants to visit Escondido because an "old mate used to live there".
 Clapton pays tribute to Cale saying "he was a fantastic guy and a great musician ... he was my hero."
-The video ends with a shot of Clapton congratulating Cale after their performance at the 2004 Crossroads Guitar Festival in Dallas.
+The video ends with a shot of Clapton congratulating Cale after their performance at the 2004 Crossroads Guitar Festival.